imamoglusertan/chat_app/README.md

 # chat_app

-A new Flutter project.
+A basic chat app that I developed while watching the Firebase tutorial.
+But I can use it (so can you) as a template so I'm uploading it to save my progress.
+Feel free to use it!

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter chat/social media application.

 A few resources to get you started if this is your first Flutter project: